Web Hosting Performance Test: 120 Days of Real Data

 Site C: GoDaddy Managed WordPress

-- Signup date: September 3, 2024 (2 days delay due to account verification process)
+- Signup date: September 3, 2024 (2-day delay due to account verification process)

 - Domain: testsite-gd-2024.com (free with hosting)